-Tests of biological materials for sterility and freedom from contamination may be found in chapter 1.1.9.
+Tests for sterility and freedom from contamination of biological materials intended for veterinary use may be found in chapter 1.1.9.

 b) Safety

 Safety tests in target animals are not required by many regulatory authorities for the release of each batch.
 Where required, standard procedures are generally conducted using fewer animals than are used in the safety tests required for relevant regulatory approval.